ElijahLeeMorgan/JobMarket/docs/modelling_report.md

 - Faced API rate limits which paused the modeling process, reflecting the need for strategic session management and possibly seeking more robust API access for future tasks.

 ### Embedding & Cosinussimilarity
-- Sucessfully predicted Salary and matched student degrees to avaible jobs.
+#### Evaluation:
-- Based on our model findings, we can effectively match tech jobs to student skills and prefrences.
+- Functionality: Successfully aligned job opportunities with candidate skills and preferences.
-- Despite restrictions to tech industry jobs within the Zurich reigon, we're capable of reducing a student's job search.
+- Region Focus: Restricted to tech jobs within the Zurich/Schaffhausen region, effectively narrowing down potential job matches for local students.
 #### Challenges
-- Mismatched datatype conversions and missing job description data, potential need for generated content in future implementations.
+- Data Type Mismatches: Encountered issues with datatype conversions in job descriptions, suggesting the need for enhanced data handling or content generation.
-- Combining generated embeddings to their respective datasets while maintaing data structure.
+- Data Integration: Challenges in maintaining data structure integrity while merging generated embeddings with the main dataset.
 ## Conclusions and next steps
 ### Salary prediction LLM:
 #### Achievements: